Meet Our Team

 President and Lab Director

 In 2010, she took over as the President of Reproductive Genetic Innovations and continues to be in that position today.
-Dr. Rechitsky holds a faculty member position at Florida International University, is the current vice-chair of the PGT-M Special Interest Group at the American Society of Reproductive Medicine and has sat as president of the Pre-implantation Genetic Diagnosis International Society.
-She speaks globally on PGT and holds positions in International Federation of Fertility Societies.
+Dr. Rechitsky holds a faculty member position at Florida International University, is the current vice-chair of the PGT-M Special Interest Group at the American Society of Reproductive Medicine (ASRM) and has sat as president of the Pre-implantation Genetic Diagnosis International Society (PGDIS).
+She speaks globally on the topic of PGT and holds positions in International Federation of Fertility Societies.

 Anver Kuliev, MD, PhD

 Dr. Kuliev received his PhD in Clinical Cytogenetics in 1969.
 Since 1979, he has headed the World Health Organization’s (WHO) Hereditary Diseases Program in Geneva, where he developed the community-based programs for the prevention of genetic disorders and early approaches for prenatal diagnosis.
 He moved to Reproductive Genetics Institute in 1990, where he headed the WHO Collaborating Center for Prevention of Genetic Disorders, and scientific research in prenatal and preimplantation genetics.
 He serves as Research Director for Reproductive Genetic Innovations.
-He is the author of 200 papers, including 11 books in the above areas, 5 in Preimplantation Genetics.
-Currently, Dr. Kuliev is Executive Director of the Preimplantation Genetic Diagnosis International Society and serves as Research Director for Reproductive Genetic Innovations.
+He is the author of over 200 papers, including 11 books in the above areas, 5 in Preimplantation Genetics.
+Currently, Dr. Kuliev is Executive Director of the Preimplantation Genetic Diagnosis International Society (PGDIS).

 Dr. Simpson, MD, FACOG, FACMG is the clinical director of RGI’s PGT-M program.
 He received his undergraduate and medical education at Duke University (M.D., 1968), and postgraduate training in obstetrics and genetics at Cornell University Medical College.
 He is Past President of the Preimplantation Genetic Testing International Society and Past President of the American Society Reproductive Medicine.
 He is President Elect of International Federation Fertility Society.
 Prior academic positions have included Northwestern University, (Professor and Head, Section of Human Genetics), University of Tennessee Memphis, (Chairman OB/GYN), Baylor College of Medicine, (Chairman, OB/GYN) and Florida International University (Executive Associate Dean for Academic Affairs).
 He is certified by the American Board of Medical Genetics as well as the American Board of Obstetrics and Gynecology.